qfpl/reflex-workshop/README.md

 ## VirtualBox Appliance

-`nix/vm.nix` is a nix expression that builds a VirtualBox appliance.
+`vm.nix` is a nix expression that builds a VirtualBox appliance.
 Now that the QFPL Hydra no longer exists, you will have to build it yourself if you want it.

-`nix build -f nix/vm.nix` will build the appliance, but be warned: it will take a while and peak at about **25GiB** of disk usage.
+`nix build -f vm.nix` will build the appliance, but be warned: it will take a while and peak at about **25GiB** of disk usage.
 If you have a `tmpfs` mounted on `/tmp`, you will run out of space.
 I usually do something like this:

 ```shell
   # On a multi-user nix install, build commands are passed